tswarmLCCC/COSC-2409-Spring-Project-3-Data-Science/README.md

 We expect clear, well-documented code and a thorough analysis of the data.
 Please reach out to the Data Science team (your instructor) if you have any questions.

-This version provides a more structured and professional tone, mimicking a real-world work assignment.
-It also includes all documentation links, removing any ambiguity.